Course description

 Special features

-This acclaimed course has ESRC recognition as a Foundation Course for Research Training and is an essential step if you wish to progress onto doctoral studies or pursue a career in research in the public or voluntary sectors.
+This acclaimed course is recognised by the Economic and Social Research Council (ESCR)and the North West Social Science Doctoral Training Centre (NWSSDTP) as a Foundation Course for Research Training and is an essential step if you wish to progress onto doctoral studies or pursue a career in research in the public or voluntary sectors.

 Teaching and learning

-This course is taught by an interdisciplinary team of experts using a variety of delivery methods: lectures, workshops, student-led presentations and debate, group work and individual research.
+The MRES Criminology is taught by an interdisciplinary team using a variety of delivery methods:

 Coursework and assessment